garystafford/anthropic_fine_tuning_prompts/README.md

 ## Example 5: Sports Car Images - Captions with Bedrock

-Desired format of output, where `zsrtcar the car` is the unique token for the subject.
+The desired format of output, where `zsrtcar the car` is the unique token for the subject.

 ```text
 zsrtcar the car <description of image 1-2 sentences>.